 Lab analysis identified the taxonomic classification of benthic macroinvertebrate samples from each sampling site.
 Using taxonomic keys, SHEP volunteers identified the Kingdom, Phylum, Class, Order and Family of macroinvertebrate organisms.
-Once identified, samples were sorted and labeled prior to being submitted to project staff for quality control review.
+Once identified, samples were sorted, labeled and scored.
+In 2009, these samples were not included in SHEP quality control review, though cross check data from the 'Above' site was included in SHEP quality control review.